GenesysCloudBlueprints/genesys-cloud-for-salesforce-sdk-dnclist-example/blueprint/index.md

 * [Platform API: Troubleshooting](https://developer.mypurecloud.com/api/rest/index.html#troubleshooting "Opens the Troubleshooting section in the Platform API page")
 * [About Genesys Cloud for Salesforce](https://help.mypurecloud.com/?p=65221 "Opens the About Genesys Cloud for Salesforce article") in the Genesys Cloud Resource Center
 * [About Campaign Management in Genesys Cloud for Salesforce](https://help.mypurecloud.com/?p=153769 "Opens the About Campaign Management in Genesys Cloud for Salesforce") in the Genesys Cloud Resource Center
+* The [genesys-cloud-for-salesforce-sdk-dnclist-example](https://github.com/GenesysCloudBlueprints/genesys-cloud-for-salesforce-sdk-dnclist-example "Opens the genesys-cloud-for-salesforce-sdk-dnclist-example repository in GitHub") repository in GitHub

 This content is [licensed](https://github.com/GenesysCloudBlueprints/genesys-cloud-for-salesforce-sdk-dnclist-example/blob/master/LICENSE "Opens the MIT License in GitHub") under the MIT license.